Not Getting Called in for Job Interviews? Avoid These 7 Pitfalls

 “KP, I have so much experience, I can’t fit it on a one page resume!”

-“KP, I was an executive producer at Trojan Vision, produced 4 short films, and I’m ready for a lot of responsibility!”
+“KP, What do I say in a cover letter?
+I was an executive producer at Trojan Vision, produced 4 short films, and I’m ready for a lot of responsibility!”

-I’m delighted you have experience at your school’s TV station and that you aced CNTV 375, but the truth is: I don’t really care about your course work.
-As a hiring manager, I’m more concerned with your real world experience.
+I’m delighted you have experience at your school’s TV station, but the truth is: I don’t really care about it or your course work.
+As a hiring manager, I’m more concerned with your real world experience, unless it directly applies to the position I’m looking to fill.

 So, if you were a Starbucks barista, a server at IHOP, or a sales clerk at Norstroms during the holiday season, put that on your resume!
-I promise, Hollywood people LOVE people who have worked in the service industry.
+You might not think it applies, but I promise, Hollywood people LOVE people who have worked in the service industry.
 Those skills are actually more desirable than the classes you took or the short films only your classmates and family have seen.
 They show you can deal with real customers, real demands, and real pressure.

 “KP, I’m an actor, but my parents can’t support me, so I have to get an office job.
 I’ll just work there until a great part comes along.
 I need some kind of security.”

 If you want to act, you have to get a paying job while you audition.
 I get that.
 I really do.
 That is why actors choose jobs with flexible schedules, like restaurant work, teaching fitness classes or social media management.
-No production company, agency, studio or network will hire you for an assistnat position if we see your real objective is to be in front of the camera.
+No production company, agency, studio or network will hire you for a full-time assistant position if we see your real objective is to be in front of the camera.
+Truth be told, you wouldn’t want the job either.
+You need to be available for auditions and with a full-time job, you don’t have extra time.

 As much as I’d love to meet you and appreciate your generous offer, I can’t take informational meetings out of fairness to my paying clients.
-However, if you need help, I’d encourage you to keep reading my emails and attend free events like “Virtual Coffee with KP” and “Hike with KP” when offered.
+However, if you need help, I’d encourage you to keep reading my emails and attend events like “Virtual Coffee with KP” when offered.
+It’s a great way to meet me and other people who are looking to work in entertainment and I answer your most pressing questions in the hour.